weilin9999/WeiLin-Comfyui-Tools/README_EN.md

 >
 > 3. New addition: Record the height of the input box.
 Each time it is opened, it will maintain the height of the previous state
 >
+> 4. Fixed the issue of incomplete loading of the Lora manager
+>

 <details>
 <summary>Click here for more updates from the past</summary>